devi-siva-prasad/clock/README.md

 # clock
-It is a fully working clock made with simple HTML,CSS,Javascript
+It is a fully working Analogue clock made with simple HTML,CSS,Javascript